 And our mortgage calculator is especially helpful for those who want to impound their property taxes and property insurance into their monthly mortgage payment.
 If you have any questions about or California mortgage calculator please don’t hesitate to ask.

-Here is our latest December 2020 mortgage rate forecasts for California:
+Here are our latest December 2020 mortgage rate forecasts for California:

 This is based on properties in California, a loan amount of $325,000, a primary home, excellent credit (740 or higher credit score), and a Loan-To-Value ratio below 60% (purchase transactions).
 We may see days in which mortgage rates spike higher however overall we believe there will be opportunities to lock a mortgage rate at or below these levels throughout the month of December.

 Here is a quick reference guide to December 2020 mortgage rate possibilities in California (these are not quotes; just examples) and the payments associated with each level based on various conforming loan amounts.
 See our important disclosure below.